chanioxaris/json-server/README.md

 - For POST requests any `id` value in the body will be honored, but only if not already taken.
 - For POST requests without `id` value in the body, a new one will be generated.
 - For PUT requests any `id` value in the body will be ignored, as id values are not mutable.
+- For PATCH requests any `id` value in the body will be ignored, as id values are not mutable.

 ## Parameters
 - You can specify an alternative port with the flag `-p` or `--port`.
 Default value is `3000`.